Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources

 - Georg Philipp Telemann (1681-1761) – Six Canonic Sonatas, TWV 40:118-123

 The six canonic sonatas were written to be played by two flutes or two violins.
 Each sonata contains three movements, all to be played in strict canon where the second player begins to play the exact same part when the first player reaches the spot marked with the sign (il segno).
 Both players will end together with the second player omitting the final segment.

 - Béla Bartók (1881-1945) – Forty-four Duos for Two Violins, Sz.
 98, BB 104

-Bartók’s 44 Duos was commissioned by Erich Doflein, a German violin teacher, for the purpose of teaching.
+Bartók’s 44 Duos was commissioned by Erich Doflein, a German violin teacher, for teaching.
 Besides serving as technical and rhythmical studies, these duos are also meant to introduce young players to folk music.
 While the melodies are based mainly on folk tunes, the compositions are constructed using Bartók’s modern idioms of polytonalities, polyrhythms, and plenty of dissonances.

 - Sergei Prokofiev (1891-1953) - Sonata for Two Violins, Op.
 56